Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 Lourdes Gurriel Jr. At The Plate

-- Gurriel is batting .250 with three doubles, a triple, a home run and a walk.
+- Gurriel has four doubles, a triple, a home run and a walk while hitting .250.

-- In 61.5% of his games this season (eight of 13), Gurriel has picked up at least one hit, and in three of those games (23.1%) he recorded at least two.
+- Gurriel will look to extend his four-game hitting streak.
+He's batting .286 with one homer during his last outings.

+- Gurriel has reached base via a hit in nine games this year (of 14 played), and had multiple hits in three of those games.

+- He has homered in one of 14 games, and in 1.7% of his plate appearances.

-- In four games this season (30.8%), Gurriel has picked up an RBI, including two games with multiple runs batted in.
+- Gurriel has driven in a run in four games this year (28.6%), including two games with multiple runs batted in.

-- He has scored at least one run four times this year (30.8%), including one multi-run game.
+- In five of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.